-Maze opened Sept 1, 2014.
+Given the current virus they appear to be closed until further notice.
 A third generation family farm that has a fall corn maze, u-pick pumpkin patch and hay rides in Wayne County.
 Formerly a dairy farm, they now raise beef cattle, make homemade ice cream and grow vegetables.

 Location: 1009 Owego Turnpike, Honesdale, Pennsylvania 18431

 Zembrzycki Dairy Farm – Herrick Center, PA – 7 Acres